ohepworthbell/Basic-grid-generator/README.md

 # Basic-grid-generator
-A very basic, light-weight SCSS-powered grid generator
+A very basic, light-weight SCSS-powered grid generator.

 There are some great SCSS grid generators out there, with great features and expandability.
-But sometimes you just want something incredibly simple and light-weight for creating basic grids.
-This is just that - basically a plug-and play grid generator.
+But sometimes you just want something really simple and light-weight for creating basic grids.
+This is just that - basically a plug-and play grid generator for simple columned layouts without any bells and whistles.
 Supports IE9+ (due to use of CSS3 calc()) and the latest release all other major browsers.

 The grid generator essentially prints out straight, homogenous grids (i.e. single columns, with no cell-merging, etc.) and works by a .col- prefix and a number of how many columns, i.e.